Elaine Crombie: Career

-Crombie won the Helpmann Award for Best Female Actor in a Supporting Role in a Musical in 2019 for her role in Barbara and the Camp Dogs, in a reprise of the role at the Belvoir St Theatre that she had also undertaken in 2017.

-Other roles
+In February/March 2024, Crombie performed as Gindara in Baleen Moondjan, a work commissioned by the Adelaide Festival and created by former Bangarra Dance Theatre artistic director Stephen Page.
+It was performed on a huge stage in front of huge specially-constructed "whalebones" on the beach at Glenelg.
+The performance combined contemporary dance, storytelling, and songs in English, Jandai, and Gumbaynggirr/Yaegl languages.

+On 21 October 2024, Crombie would reprise her role as Dana in the Top End Wedding sequel series Top End Bub.

 Crombie is a First Nations Organiser for the Media, Entertainment and Arts Alliance (MEAA).

 She is a member of the South Australian Film Corporation's First Nations Advisory Committee, launched in November 2020 as part of their First Nations Screen Strategy 2020-2025, in partnership with Channel 44.

-Documentary

-A 2019 short documentary film in a series called Deadly Family Portraits, called Crombie Crew, focused on Elaine and her mother Lillian. the film is available on ABC iview.